Bismillah Khan Mohammadi: Early years and career

 Bismillah Khan Mohammadi was born in 1961 in the Panjshir Province of Afghanistan.
 An ethnic Tajik, he is the son of Ghausuddin of the Panjshir Valley.
 After graduating from 14th grade in Abu Hanifa Seminary he enrolled at Kabul Military University.

-Mohammadi was a former PDPA Parcham member, but after the Soviet invasion of Afghanistan he aligned himself with mujahideen resistance commander Ahmad Shah Massoud.
+Bismillah Khan was a former PDPA Parcham member, but after the Soviet invasion of Afghanistan he aligned himself with mujahideen resistance commander Ahmad Shah Massoud, joining his resistance in the Panjshir Valley in 1979.

 When the Taliban gained control over large parts of Afghanistan in 1996 establishing their Islamic Emirate of Afghanistan, Bismillah Khan served as Deputy Minister of Defense of the anti-Taliban and still recognized Islamic State of Afghanistan.
 He was a senior commander in the anti-Taliban resistance, the United Front (Northern Alliance), led by Ahmad Shah Massoud.
-After the attacks of September 11, 2001, and the subsequent fall of the Taliban regime through United Front ground troops and the U.S. Air Force, Bismillah Khan was appointed commander of Kabul's police force and became a member of the Kabul Security Commission.
+After the attacks on 11 September 2001, and the subsequent fall of the Taliban regime through United Front ground troops and the U.S. Air Force, Bismillah Khan was appointed commander of Kabul's police force and became a member of the Kabul Security Commission.
 During that period the security situation in Kabul was better than in other parts of Afghanistan.